Country of melt and pour updates for steel imports

 How will the low-dollar value (less than $5,000 CAD) exemption be calculated?

-The total value for duty of all steel products covered under GIPs No. 80 and/or 81 that are accounted for under a single declaration must not exceed $5,000 CAD to be exempt from the COM requirement.
-This does not include the exempted products proposed under Section 3.2(b) of the draft regulations as providing COM will not be mandatory for these products.
+The total value for duty of all steel products covered under GIPs No. 80 and/or No. 81 that are accounted for under a single declaration must not exceed $5,000 CAD to be exempt from the COM requirement.
+This does not include the exempted products under Section 3.2(b) of the GIPs as providing COM will not be mandatory for these products.
 All line items entered in the SW IID which correspond to steel products covered by the steel GIPs that are not exempted will be counted towards the $5,000 CAD limit.

 In addition to steel commodities covered by the GIPs, a shipment or transaction accounted under a single declaration may contain other non-steel commodities, exempted steel products, and/or steel commodities that are not covered by the steel GIPs.
 The value of those goods will not count towards the $5,000 limit.